 Did I prepare anything like training?

 Yes, for me.
 Of course, I did because I personally think I am not fit enough.
-So, I took training such as jogging, climbing stairs, squatting and relaxing.
+So, I took training such as jogging, climbing stairs, squatting, and more.

 I do that with my friends, but still, I think it's important for you to do a medical checkup with your doctor before you do a tough event.
 Just to make sure your health is in good condition.